jameshughes89/cs102/src/site/topics/algorithm-analysis/algorithm-analysis.rst

 Time Complexity
 ===============

-* We analyze the amount of time the algorithm needs *relative to the input size*
+* The amount of time an algorithm needs *relative to the input size*

-    * How long does it take to sort 10 items?
+    * How long does it take to sort :math:`10` items?
-    * How long does it take to sort 10,000 items?
+    * How long does it take to sort :math:`10,000` items?

-* We also consider the number of operations needed for the algorithm, and the time complexity of those operations
+* Considers the number of operations needed for the algorithm, and the time complexity of those operations

     * Addition
     * Comparisons

-* When we have a better understanding of our algorithm's time complexity, it can help us choose the right tool for the job
+* With an understanding of an algorithm's time complexity, one can make informed decisions when picking the tools for a job

+    * For example, which data structures to use in certain scenarios

 Growth Function